sisinflab/elliot/docs/source/guide/loading.rst

 features, and semantic features extracted from knowledge graphs.
 Once a side-information-aware Loading module is chosen, it filters out the items devoiding the required information to grant a fair comparison.

-Within the ``data_config`` section, we can also enable data-specific Data Loaders.
-Each Data Loader is designed to handle a specific kind of additional data.

-It is possible to enable a Data Loader by inserting the field ``dataloader`` and passing the corresponding name.
+It is possible to enable a specific Loader by inserting the field ``side_information`` and passing:
-For instance, the Visual Data Loader lets the user consider precomputed visual feature vectors or (inclusive) images.

-To pass the required parameters to the Data Loader, we use a specific subsection, named ``side_information``.
-There we can enable the required (by the specific Data Loader) fields and insert the corresponding values.
+    - ``dataloader`` the name of a specific loader
+    - a list of possible file or folder which get side information accordingly to loader

 An example can be: